joaldi2208/Similarity-Network-for-aglycon-taxonomy/README.md

 # compare-deglycosylated-structuress
-Analyse and compare Natural Product Aglycons with different sugar suttoundings and different taxonomic provenance
+Analyse and compare Natural Product Aglycons with different sugar surroundings and different taxonomic provenance